-The Indian Journal of Environment Engineering (IJEE) is having ISSN 2582-9289 (online), half yearly international journal, being published in the months of May and November by Lattice Science Publication (LSP) Bhopal (M.P.), India since year 2021.
+The Indian Journal of Environment Engineering (IJEE) has ISSN 2582-9289 (online), which is an online, open access🔗, peer reviewed🔗, periodical half yearly international journal.
+This journal is published by Lattice Science Publication (LSP)🔗 in the months of May and November.

 Publishing an article in a peer-reviewed🔗 journal is an essential building block in developing a coherent and respected network of knowledge.
 This is a direct reflection of the quality of the work of the authors and the organizations that support them.
 The peer-reviewed🔗 articles support and embody the scientific method.
 It is therefore important to agree on the standards of ethical behavior expected of all parties involved in the act of publishing: authors, journal editors, peer reviewers, publishers and the society of journals owned or sponsored.
 The authors can read the ethics and policies which are available under the above committee(s) at: https://www.ijee.latticescipub.com/ethics-policies/🔗